Commitment to transparency

 Open and transparency quality mark

-For the forth year, Julia has been awarded the CoPaCC Open and transparency quality mark for meeting her statutory requirements on openness and transparency.
+For the fifth year, Julia has been awarded the CoPaCC Open and transparency quality mark for meeting her statutory requirements on openness and transparency.

-Each year, CoPaCC invites each OPCC to provide them with details of how they meet the current statutory transparency requirements.
+Each year, CoPaCC invite commissioners to provide them with details of how they meet the current statutory transparency requirements.
 CoPaCC then undertake an analysis of the material they receive, along with their our own desk research, and publish the results.